gwt-plugins/gwt-eclipse-plugin/README.md

 * The `com.google.gdt.eclipse.maven` plug-in requires m2e (Maven Integration for Eclipse) to be installed.
 Install m2e from your Eclipse version's default update site. i.e. http://download.eclipse.org/releases/kepler
-* The `com.google.gdt.eclipse.gph.hge` project requires MercurialEclipse to be installed.
-You can either close the project, or install MercurialEclipse: http://cbes.javaforge.com/update
-* The `com.google.gdt.eclipse.gph.subclipse` project requires Subclipse to be installed.
-You can either close the project, or install Subclipse: http://subclipse.tigris.org/update_1.6.x
-* The `com.google.gdt.eclipse.gph.subversive` project requires Subversive to be installed.
-You can either close the project, or install Subversive: http://download.eclipse.org/releases/helios

-* Known Issue: MercurialEclipse, Subclipse, and Subversive can cause SWTBot and JUnit Plug-in Tests to fail due to their popups on launch of fresh Eclipse.

 ###Eclipse 3.3, 3.4